Current as of October 2014 | Download print version (in PDF)

 If a company limited by guarantee is wound up with surplus assets, the constitutional provisions of the individual company determine the distribution of the surplus.
 However, in most cases where such companies are income tax exempt, the taxation authorities insist on a clause in their constitutions which directs the assets cy pres to another entity of the same taxation classification.

 A charitable trust exists in perpetuity.
 If it has surplus assets or cannot achieve its purposes, then the court will apply the distribution of surplus assets cy pres.
 [Charitable Trusts Act 1993 (NSW) Section 9 , Charitable Trusts Act 1962 (WA) Section 7 ]

 The purposes of the association must be lawful.
 Some jurisdictions require associations to be formed for certain purposes relating to community and sporting objectives.
 Other jurisdictions focus on whether the association is "not for pecuniary gain of its members" as the primary distinguishing feature.

 There is broad discretion for a company limited by guarantee to pursue any lawful purpose.

-A charitable trust must be formed for the purposes regarded as charitable in the narrow English tradition of advancement of religion, relief of poverty, advancement of education, or other purposes beneficial to the community (but always for the public benefit).
-[See Section III (B) above, Charitable Trusts Act 1962 (WA) §5(4) ]
+A charitable trust must be formed for purposes regarded as charitable in the narrow English tradition, comprising: advancement of religion, relief of poverty, advancement of education, or other purposes beneficial to the community (but always for the public benefit).
+[See Section III (B) above, Charitable Trusts Act 1962 (WA) Section 5(4) ]

 2. Public Benefit Activities

-Only charitable trusts are subject to a strict public benefit test discussed in the previous section.
-[See also Charitable Trusts Act 1962 (WA) §5(4) ] That being said, all organizational forms are permitted to engage in public benefit activities.
+Only charitable trusts are required to serve the public benefit, as discussed in the previous section.
+[See also Charitable Trusts Act 1962 (WA) Section 5(4) ] However, all organizational forms are permitted to engage in public benefit activities.

 3. Economic Activities